 Why?
 We see the skepticism in your face!
 Most preppers think in terms of preferences to fill storage with nutrient dense foods – and of course that is a necessity.
-But what about low blood sugar episodes for diabetics?
+But what about low blood sugar episodes?
 Frankly, low blood sugar can hit the healthiest of us, especially in crisis when excess adrenaline sends our body chemicals into overdrive.

 Then some of us just wish to have just a little something tasty, sweet and familiar.
 Sugar is one of our greatest addictions, and let’s be honest, do you really want to deal with withdrawals in the middle of an emergency?